 Ohio holds many surprises.
-Yesterday I touched on a food item that has put one Ohio town on the map.
-Today, I’ll introduce you to a natural wonder that my family experienced a couple years ago.
-You can go too, but I’ll warn you, it requires you to sail upon Lake Erie by ferry, ride in a golf cart or fun train, and sample wine (if you’re into that).
-Are you ready to learn more?
+I’ve shared a food item that has put one Ohio town on the map.
+Today, I’ll introduce you to a natural wonder that my family experienced a couple of years ago.
+You can go too, but I’ll warn you, it requires you to sail upon Lake Erie by ferry, ride in a golf cart or fun train, and sample wine.
+That doesn’t sound like fun at all, does it? *wink*

-Since it’s been a few years since I was there, so my memory is a little fuzzy- and no it’s not due to the partaking of wine.
-I don’t remember the tour as a long tour.
-We visited early in the season, so the winery was not bottling wine, but we were able to see the facility and hear about the wine making experience.
-After we had toured the winery, it was time to see what my family wanted a peek at, Crystal Cave.
+We visited early in the season, so the winery was not bottling wine, but we were able to see the facility and hear about the wine-making process.
+After we had toured the winery, it was time to see Crystal Cave.

 Crystals from the cave are on display in the Smithsonian Natural History Museum in Washington D.C.

-This attraction is what would be considered a tourist trap by some but satisfied my family’s curiosity while fueling our love of all things fun and quirky.
+This attraction is what would be considered a tourist trap by some but it satisfied my family’s curiosity while fueling our love of all things roadside attractions.

 You’ll find Heineman’s Winery, Home of the Crystal Cave, at 978 Catawba Avenue, Put-in-Bay.
 If you have questions, you may reach them at 419-285-2811.
 Visit their website for hours and admission costs.